garciaf/blog/source/post/2016-07-05-if-all-you-have-is-a-hammer-everything-looks-like-a-nai.html.markdown

 cover: nails.jpg
 ---

-A strange thing I start to noticed in the technologies, is that we always tried to fit solution in the tools we know regardless if it fit our need.
+A strange thing I start to noticed in the technologies, is that we always tried to fit solution with the tools we already know regardless if it fit our need.
-So where did I see that, are you doing this yourself?
+Where did I see that, are you doing this yourself?
 Let's have a look.

 READMORE